kiba/Writings/for_science/dramatis_personae.md

 * **Captain Kobayashi** - Commander-in-chief and overall leader of Sidonia.
 She initially has an antagonistic relationship with the Earthlings as a result of a strong-armed negotiation.

+Kobayashi ordered the assassination of the entire immortal council when she viewed them as too disloyal and treasonous to Sidonia.
+With the elimination of the council, she was given free reign to pursue her trans-dimensional ambition of relocating Sidonians to somewhere safe and fulfill Sidonia's mission as a seedship.

 Appearances: 9, 10, 11, 12, 14, 17

 * **Ochiai** - A cyborg who is a confidant and assistant to Captain Kobayashi.

 Appearances: 9, 10

 * **Sasaki** - First Appearance: Chapter 9.
 Chief engineer of Sidonia and Toha Heavy Industries.
 She became good friend with both Rose and Archer after becoming a designated hostage.
+Other than her friendship, one of her job was to tutor both of them in Sidonian knowledge of engineering and science.

+She is fearful of automative travel, thinking that it will kill her at any moment.

 * **Yure Shinatose** - First Appearance: Chapter 9.
 Chief Medical Officer of Sidonia.
+Her major achievement was genetically engineering the population of Sidonia to posess Higeus photosynthesis capability.

 * **Mayumi Yoshizawa** - First Appearance: Chapter 10.
 She is a member of the security police, which is responsible for internal state security.